Fort Wayne, IN Solar Panels

 Key Takeaways

-- A typical Fort Wayne home can save around $40,000 over 25 years with solar, while Indiana’s property and sales tax exemptions reduce upfront costs.
+- A typical Fort Wayne home can save around $40,000 over 25 years with solar, and leasing options start as low as $65/month with no upfront cost.

 Fort Wayne Electricity Prices

-Indiana electricity rates rose from 13.4 cents per kWh in 2021 to 14.8 cents per kWh in 2024 — roughly a 10% increase in just three years.
-Indiana Michigan Power rates have continued trending upward with no signs of reversing.
+Indiana electricity rates rose from 13.4 cents per kWh in 2021 to 14.8 cents per kWh in 2024 — an increase of about 10.4%.
+While that’s slightly below the national average, the upward trend is clear.

 Price of Energy: Indiana vs National Average